-- Automatically installs the Hsz/HsxDisk SCSI Driver. - Automatically sets registry for proper operational use of the FCA Fibre Channel host adapter with the Enterprise Storage RAID Array Fibre Channel system. - Enables "Extended Configuration" settings to be specified in a Fibre Channel Switch (FC-SW) topology and Fibre Channel Arbitrated Loop (FC-AL) topology. - Enables Arbitrated Loop Physical Address (ALPA) settings to be specified for the FCA adapter in a Fibre Channel Arbitrated Loop (FC-AL) topology. - Copies the appropriate driver to the%systemroot%\system32\drivers folder. - Checks for SCSI related error log events since the last system boot. - Reports SCSI driver revision information.
+- Automatically installs the HsxDisk SCSI Driver (only when Transparent Failover installation is selected). - Automatically sets registry for proper operational use of the FCA Fibre Channel host adapter with the Enterprise Storage RAID Array Fibre Channel system. - Enables "Extended Configuration" settings to be specified in a Fibre Channel Switch (FC-SW) topology. - Copies the appropriate driver to the %systemroot%\system32\drivers folder.

-Hsz/HsxDisk Driver
+HsxDisk Driver